AllenInstitute/distributed-vae/README.md

 # distributed-vae
-Distributed training of multi-arm variational autoencoding networks
+Distributed training of multi-arm variational autoencoding networks.
+This repository contains
+- experiment code for training multi-arm variational autoencoding networks with the fully-sharded data parallelism (FSDP) strategy in PyTorch
+- a tutorial on training using FSDP with some simple models on the MNIST dataset

-## installation
+## Installation

 To recreate the conda environment used for this project,: